I don’t think “evil” is something that exists.

 Let’s Resolve To Do Better

 Veganism is a movement of peace.
-If you think animals have moral value, then follow the path of peace, towards human animals and nonhuman animals alike.
+If you think animals have moral value, then follow the path of peace, towards humans and nonhumans alike.
+Remember that humans are also animals, and it makes no sense to say that “other people should have compassion for animals” and then show a lack of compassion for your fellow humans.
 Live Vegan.
 Educate others peacefully about why they need to live Vegan as well.

 If you’re not already Vegan, and you think animals matter morally, then please go Vegan.
 It’s incredible for the animals, easy and great for you, and wonderful for the planet.
 If you’re already Vegan, please educate non-Vegans about why they should go Vegan.
 Please rescue, volunteer, adopt, foster, spay, and neuter the nonhuman refugees of domestication whenever you can.
 Please feed your nonhuman family Vegan where you can.
 These things are the most important, morally responsible things to do and are desperately needed by everyone.